 You may receive the Cash Surrender Value by surrendering your Certificate.
 To do this, you must make a request to Aon Securities LLC on the form that we require you to use for this purpose.
 The election of this option may have tax consequences.
-See the TAXES section.
+See TAXES.